• Skip to main content

 • Facebook

-Last year, for National Poetry Month, I put together a weekly challenge to get kids and families excited about reading poetry.
-It was the first time I had truly, intensely and deliberately started reading poetry with my kids.
 It was a marvelous experience, and poetry has remained a joyful part of our daily life.
-Rarely a day goes by when we do not read or recite a poem.
+Since the completing the poetry reading challenge, rarely a day goes by when we do not read or recite a poem.

 National Poetry Month was established in 1996 as a month long celebration of the literary form.
 Most likely your child's school will include poems in the curriculum during April, but I encourage you to read poetry in your home as well.